alinalein/chat/README.md

 ## Chat App
 The chat app is for mobile devices using React Native.
 The app will provide users with a chat interface and options to chat, share images and their location.

-## User Stories
-● As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my friends and family.

-● As a user, I want to be able to send messages to my friends and family members to exchange the latest news.

-● As a user, I want to send images to my friends to show them what I’m currently doing.

-● As a user, I want to share my location with my friends to show them where I am.

-● As a user, I want to be able to read my messages offline so I can reread conversations at any time.

-● As a user with a visual impairment, I want to use a chat app that is compatible with a screen reader so that I can engage with a chat interface.

 ## Technology Stack
 - **React Native** : Framework for building cross-platform mobile applications using JavaScript and React.
 - **Expo** :  Platform that simplifies the development of universal, native-quality mobile apps using JavaScript and React Native.